 Begonia listada is originally from South America, Argentina, Brazil, and Paraguay.
 A low growing sprawling habit makes this begonia suitable for use as a ground cover in a shaded area.

-The leaves are covered with fine hairs and are red on the reverse.
+A tropical species, the leaves are covered with fine hairs and are red on the reverse.
 With its growing habit it does make an excellent candidate for growing in hanging baskets where it can be allowed to hang down and show off its attractive foliage.

 Nice white flowers above foliage during fall to winter.
 Foliage is green with light green to silver stripe.